cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. warning::

-   This section describes deprecated old-style clock triggers that are part of the task definition.
-Please consider using :ref:`Built-in Clock Triggers` (external triggers) instead.
+   This describes a deprecated syntax for defining clock triggers in task configuration.
+If used, it will be converted automatically to define new-style :ref:`clock triggers <Built-in Clock Triggers>`.
+   Support for the old syntax will be removed in an upcoming release.

 By default, datetime cycle points are not connected to the :term:`wallclock time`.
 In real time cycling systems, however, some tasks may need to trigger at